Staff Travel and Expenses Policy Revision 1st November 2016

 For further information, please visit the LGPS website at http://www.gmpf.org.uk/retirement.htm

-Further changes are being made to the benefits provided by USS from 1 October 2016.
+Further changes were made to the benefits provided by USS from 1 October 2016.

-On 1 October, the USS Investment Builder Scheme will be launched.
+On 1 October, the USS Investment Builder Scheme was launched.
 The Investment Builder is open to all USS members.
-Members earning over a salary threshold (initially £55,000 per year) will be automatically entered into the Investment Builder for the contributions on salary in excess of the salary threshold only.
+Members earning over a salary threshold (initially £55,00 per year) will be automatically entered into the Investment Builder for the contributions on salary in excess of the salary threshold only.

 All members can benefit from the 1% match.
 A member pays 1% of their salary and the contribution is matched by the University.
 For further information and to elect to pay AVCs, members must first register on MyUSS.